kvarak/dnd/docs/_Classes/warlock.md

 - #### Corpus Commander
     *Prerequisite: 12th level*

     Your presence acts as a source of inspiration for your undead cohorts.
-Undead you control within 30 feet of you add your Intelligence modifier to their attack rolls and saving throws.
+Undead you control within 30 ft add your Intelligence modifier to their attack rolls and saving throws.

 - #### Fell Drain
     If you reduce a hostile humanoid to 0 hit points with a spell using necrotic damage, you can choose to animate it as a zombie.
 The zombie dies after one minute.
 Once you do this, you cannot do so again until you finish a short rest.